A Boutique Law Firm in Texas

 How is Property Divided in a Texas Divorce?

 Texas is considered to be a “community property” state.
-For a husband and wife, this usually means that income and property that both of the spouses earned or acquired while they were married belongs equally to both of them
+For a husband and wife, this usually means that the income and property that both spouses earned or acquired while they were married belong equally to both of them

-• If the marriage is dissolved, any savings and property that is currently owned by the couple must be equally divided between the spouses into community property states, even if only one of the spouses worked during the marriage.
+• If the marriage is dissolved, any savings and property that are currently owned by the couple must be equally divided between the spouses in community property states, even if only one of the spouses worked during the marriage.

 • The same is true for any debts that were incurred while the couple was married.

-Texas is a little different, though, from other community property states.
+Texas is slightly different, though, from other community property states.
 Rather than dividing the property 50/50, the courts will divide property in what is considered to be a manner that is “fair and just.”

 Basically, property division in divorce proceedings in Texas is left up to the judge to decide what is fair.
 If children are involved in the marriage, division of property will often be lopsided, especially if there are: